newptcai/RandomTree.jl/README.md

 ```
 to see the other options.

-Note that the simulations can made parallel.
+The simulations can made parallel.
 For example
 ```
 julia -p 4 simtree.jl -l 5 -n 10000 -t Cayley height
 ```
-will start 4 local processes on your machine to run the simulation.
+will start 4 local processes on your local machine to run the simulation.
 You can also run simulations across several nodes of a cluster by using
 ```
 julia --machine-file machines.txt simtree.jl -l 5 -n 10000 -t Cayley height
 ```
-where `machines.txt` contains the information of finding other machines.
+where `machines.txt` contains the information for finding remote nodes.
 See Julia's [documentats](https://docs.julialang.org/en/v1/manual/getting-started/) for details.

 ### Future plan